PedroDSFerreira/rsa-project/README.md

-# RSA Project - Autonomous Forest Data Collection
+# Autonomous Forest Data Collection

 This repository simulates an autonomous drone fleet that sweeps a forest grid, detects static sensors, collects environmental readings, and delivers them to a base station.
-Coordination uses MQTT for control/data and V2X-style CAM/DENM messages for local awareness.
+Coordination uses MQTT for control/data and V2X-style CAM/DENM
+messages for local awareness.

 ## Architecture overview